greenelab/deep-review/all-sections.md

 Singh et al. [@14TqLB9iZ] also used batch normalization, approaching the problem of predicting enhancer-promoter interactions from solely the sequence and location of putative enhancers and promoters in a particular cell type.
-Performance was comparative to state of the art conventional techniques that used the whole gamut of full functional genomic and non-sequence data.
+Performance was comparative to state-of-the-art conventional techniques that used the whole gamut of full functional genomic and non-sequence data.

 Given the conflation between different CREs, the study of Li et al.